Tie Dye Instructions

 Step 8: After you dye

 After you are done dyeing the fabric, leave it alone.
 Do not untie it.
 Do not hang it up to dry.
 Leave it tied up and leave it alone.
-Let the fabric sit for 2-24 hours.
+For complete dye fixation, allow the fabric to sit undisturbed overnight.
 The longer you can let the fabric sit, the easier it will be to wash out loose dye from the fabric.
 The length of time you let the fabric sit is not overly critical.
 If you are in a hurry, let the fabric sit for as long as your deadline will allow.

 Step 9: Wash loose dye from fabric

 Wear gloves while handling the fabric, as the dye will still stain your hands until after it has been washed.
 Place fabric under cold running water and rinse until no more dye comes out of the fabric.
 We always say “rinse until you’re sick of rinsing.”
-A lot of loose dye will wash out off the fabric.
+A lot of loose dye will wash out of the fabric.
 This is normal.
 The wash water may turn black or brown, and the fabric may look discolored with ’dirty’ dye.
 This is normal as well.
-After rinsing, move to washing machine.
+During the process of handwashing the fabric in the sink, some people like to include sudsy dish soap, so the sudds can assist in lifting loose dye particles up and away from the fabric.
+After rinsing, move fabric to washing machine.
 You may wash several pieces at once, up to a full load, even if washing different colors.
 Front loading or low water washing machines tend to not wash out loose dye well, because they do not have enough water to dilute the dye and carry it away.
-Spend extra time rinsing if using a front loading or low water machine.
+Spend extra time rinsing by hand if using a front loading or low water machine.

 Use regular laundry soap in amounts for a normal wash load.
 Wash fabric as many times as you need to until you've washed out all the loose dye and the water in the rinse cycle is clear.